-A significant proportion of RWHAP clients are aged 50 years and older.
-In 2014, more than 40 percent of the more than half a million clients served by the Program were aged 50 and older.
+The RWHAP client population is aging.
+Of the more than half a million clients served by the RWHAP, 44.4 percent are aged 50 years and older.
 Below are more details about this RWHAP client population:

-▶ The majority of RWHAP clients aged 50 and older are racial and ethnic minorities.
-About 68 percent of clients aged 50 and older are from racial and ethnic minority populations.
-More than 45 percent of clients in this age group identify as black/African American, which is less than the national RWHAP average (approximately 47

-- ▶ The majority of clients aged 50 and older are lowincome.
-Nearly 61 percent of people aged 50 and older served by RWHAP live at or below 100 percent of the federal poverty level.
-This is less than the national RWHAP average (64 percent). - The majority of RWHAP clients aged 50 and older are male.
-Nearly 72 percent of clients aged 50 and older are male, more than 27 percent are female, and 0.5 percent of clients aged 50 and older are transgender.
-The ratio of males to females in the older population is comparable to the national RWHAP average (71 percent males, 28 percent females, and 1 percent transgender). - About 4 percent of clients aged 50 and older have unstable housing situations.
-This is slightly less than the national RWHAP average (about 5 percent). - ▶ Lack of health care coverage continues to affect older clients served by RWHAP.
-More than 16 percent of clients aged 50 and older have no health care coverage, which is significantly less than the national RWHAP average (about 25 percent), likely because they are eligible for Medicare.
+- The majority of RWHAP clients aged 50 and older are from racial and ethnic minority populations.
+Among RWHAP clients aged 50 and older, 68.3 percent are from racial and ethnic minority populations.
+45.6 percent of RWHAP clients in this age group identify as black/African American, which is slightly lower than the national RWHAP average (47.1 percent).
+Approximately 20.3 percent of RWHAP clients in this age group identify as Hispanic/Latino, which is lower than the national RWHAP average (23.1 percent). - The majority of RWHAP clients aged 50 and older are male.
+Data show that 71.6 percent of clients aged 50 and older are male, 27.8 percent are female, and 0.6 percent are transgender. - The majority of clients aged 50 and older are low income.
+Among RWHAP clients, 60.4 percent of people aged 50 and older are living at or below 100 percent of the federal poverty level, which is lower than the national RWHAP average (62.8 percent). - Data show 4.3 percent of clients aged 50 and older have unstable housing.
+This is slightly lower than the national RWHAP average (5.2 percent).

-Medical care and treatment improves health and decreases transmission of HIV.
-Nearly 84 percent of clients aged 50 and older receiving HIV medical care are retained in care, which is greater than the national RWHAP average (approximately 80 percent).
-More than 87 percent of clients aged 50 and older receiving HIV medical care are virally suppressed, which is also greater than the national RWHAP average (81 percent).1
+Medical care and treatment improve health outcomes and decrease the risk of HIV transmission.
+90.0 percent of clients aged 50 years and older receiving RWHAP HIV medical care are virally suppressed,\ which is higher than the national RWHAP average (84.9 percent).